 Common Stock Purchases.
-In September 2021, our board of directors authorized the purchase of up to \$500 million, in the aggregate, of our common stock.
-This new program immediately supersedes the stock purchase program previously approved by our board of directors in September 2020.
-This new program will be funded with cash on hand and extends through December 31, 2022.
+In September 2020, our board of directors authorized the purchase of up to \$500 million, in the aggregate, of our common stock.
+This program is funded with cash on hand and extends through December 31, 2021.
 The exact timing and amount of any repurchase is determined by management based on market conditions and share price, in addition to other factors, and subject to the restrictions relating to volume, price, and timing under applicable law.
-As of October 28, 2021, \$500 million remained available to purchase our common stock under this program through December 31, 2022.
+As of July 29, 2021, approximately \$219 million remained available to purchase our common stock under this program through December 31, 2021.